marbl/harvest/docs/content/parsnp/faq.rst

 FAQs
 ====

+Q. **What is Parsnp ?**

+ A. Parsnp takes both draft and finished genomes of closely related strains as input, performs conservative core genome alignment and as output returns multi-alignments (XMFA), variants (VCF), core genome phylogeny (Newick) and Gingr input format (GGR).

 Q. **Why should I use Parsnp?**

- A. The main advantages of Parsnp over alternative approaches is robust filtration of variant (SNP) calls, multiple alignments as output and speed.
-Parsnp can align 200 bacterial strains in <30 minutes on a 16-core server.
+ A. The main advantages of Parsnp over alternative approaches is robust filtration of variant (SNP) calls, multiple alignments as output and superior speed.
+Parsnp can align 200-300 bacterial strains in <30 minutes on a 16-core server and ~1000 in a couple of hours.

+Q. **Why should I *not* use Parsnp?**

+ A. If you are interested in pan genome/whole genome alignment, existing tools for the job that perform well include Mauve, Mugsy, among others.
+In addition, Parsnp is tailored for intraspecific genome analysis (outbreak analysis of a pathogen, etc).
+One main limitation of Parsnp is that it cannot handle subsets (core genome only) and is not as sensitive as existing methods.

 Q. **How can I visualize the results?**